The Progression System

 Top reps

 The cycle acts like a built-in autoregulation system.
-You never have to decide when to back off.
+You never have to decide when to push or back off.
 It happens automatically.

 The Increase Rule